hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

 + A very simple way to recognize handwritten shapes
   + consider a neural network with 2 layers of neurons
-    + neurons in the top layer: shapes
+    + input layer: neurons as pixel intensities
-    + neurons in the bottom: pixel intensities
+    + output layer: neurons as shapes / classes
-  + a pixel gets to vote if it has ink on it
+  + a pixel gets to vote with ink on it
-    + each inked pixel can vote for several different shapes
+    + a candidate for several different shapes
-  + the shape that gets the most votes wins
+  + the shape wins with the most votes

 + Handwritten shape recognition
-  + How to display the weights: the input image
+  + How to display the weights: the input image with smooth random weights
     + give each output unit its own "map" of the input image
     + display the weight coming from each pixel in the location of that pixel in the map
     + use a black or white blob with the area representing the magnitude of the weight and the color representing the sign
   + How to learn the weights
-    + show the network an image
+    + pass an image to image
     + __increment__ the weights from active pixels to the correct class
     + __decrement__ the weights from active pixels to whatever class the network guesses
   + The learned weights